Last Updated: October 20, 2025.

-Sadly, the Hawaiian monk seal is one of the most endangered seal species in the world, classified as “Endangered” under the U.S. Endangered Species Act and “Critically Endangered” by the International Union for Conservation of Nature (IUCN).
-Today, only about 1,600 individuals remain, a fraction of their historical population.
+Sadly, the Hawaiian monk seal is one of the most endangered seal species in the world.
+They’re listed as “Endangered” under the U.S. Endangered Species Act and by the International Union for Conservation of Nature (IUCN, 2015 assessment).

-Key Threats to Hawaiian Monk Seals
+Key Threats to Hawaiian Monk Seals in Hawaiʻi

 1. Habitat Loss: Rising sea levels and erosion caused by climate change are reducing the sandy beaches where monk seals rest and give birth.
+These areas are often where pups are born, making their preservation critical to the species’ survival.

 4. Predation: Tiger sharks and, in some cases, aggressive male monk seals can pose threats, particularly to young pups.

 6. Food Limitation: Monk seals are opportunistic feeders, dining on a variety of fish, squid, octopus, and crustaceans.
-However, competition with commercial fisheries, changes in the marine environment, and other factors can make it difficult for them to find enough food, especially for nursing mothers and growing pups.
+Competition with commercial fisheries, changes in the ocean, and other factors make it hard for monk seals to find food.

 Turtle Town, a stretch of coastline along Maluaka Beach, is famous for its resident Hawaiian green sea turtles.
 While the focus is usually on the turtles, keen-eyed snorkelers might also spot a monk seal swimming nearby.
 Turtle Town or Coral Gardens is a part of our 2-stop Molokini Crater Snorkeling Tour.